stack-of-tasks/sot-doc/doc/Tutorial_Ros_Bridge.md

 This creates an input signal for the ros.rosPublish entity (`romeo_rightHand_position`), as well as the rostopic element `/right_gripper`.

 Please note that this alone does **NOT** publish anything.
-In order to publish something, it is hence necessary to a signal to the one created in rosPublish.
+In order to publish something, it is hence necessary to plug a signal to the one created in rosPublish.

     plug(robot.frames['rightGripper'].position, ros.rosPublish.signal(robot.frames['rightGripper'].name +'_position'))